mkierzenka/SWDevProj/README.md

 * Check serializer for correctness

-* we should test the df.filter method also implement it

 * Consider:are the strings provided in A4P1 immutable? - probably should be for this project ^^ Do we really need to clone?

 * Consider:Row allowed to copy the data?